busysteve/XMLTag/README.md

 Intro
 -----
-XMLTag is that represents all the general aspects of an XML tag:
+XMLTag is a C++ class that represents all the general aspects of an XML tag:

 - Name
 - Value